flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ### 'Real' 3D vision/projection

 So what was that '3D television' I mentioned before?
 Well, it so happens that the lifetime of this console overlapped with a short-lived fever for 3D tellies (the so-called _3DTV_) [@graphics-3dtv].
-To support these, Sony updated their SDK to assist the rendering of stereoscopic frames in RSX and implemented the '3D specification' in their HDMI encoder.
+To support these, Sony updated their Software Development Kit (SDK) to assist the rendering of stereoscopic frames in RSX and implemented the '3D specification' in their HDMI encoder.
 What's happening behind the scenes is that the encoder broadcasts two frames at a time, and the television alternates them similarly to what the [Master System's 3D glasses](master-system#tab-2-3-3d-glasses) used to do 30 years before.

 ## Audio